VincentPT/xscript/README.md

 }
  ```
 ### Dynamic functions.
-Dynamic functions is a short term of Dynamic parameters function.
-Like Constructor and destructor, the library only support to register dynamic function in C++ part now.
+Dynamic function is a short term of Dynamic parameters function.
+Like Constructor and destructor, the library only supports to register dynamic function in C++ part now.
 Here is the way to register and use it.
 First, you must define the function in C++ part.
  ```
  // C++ part